Lorde: 2016–2019: Melodrama

+The lead single from her second studio album Melodrama, "Green Light", was released in March 2017 to critical acclaim; it was ranked as the best song of the year by NME and The Guardian.
+The single reached number one in New Zealand, number four in Australia, number nine in Canada, and number nineteen in the United States.
+The album was supported by two other singles: "Perfect Places" and a remix of "Homemade Dynamite" featuring Khalid, Post Malone and SZA.
+Produced mainly by Lorde and Jack Antonoff, Melodrama was released on 16 June 2017.
+Debuting atop the US Billboard 200 chart, the album became Lorde's first US chart topper; it also reached number one in Australia, Canada and New Zealand.

-On Melodrama, Lorde's songwriting showed signs of maturity with introspective, post-breakup lyrics.
-The album was released in June 2017 to widespread critical acclaim; Metacritic placed it second on their list of the best-received records of 2017 based on inclusions in publications' year-end lists, behind Kendrick Lamar's Damn.
-It debuted at number one on the US Billboard 200, giving Lorde her first number-one album on the chart, and on record charts of Australia, Canada and New Zealand.
-It earned a Grammy nomination for Album of the Year at the 60th ceremony, and won six awards at the 2017 New Zealand Music Awards, including Album of the Year, Single of the Year for "Green Light", Best Solo Artist, Best Pop Artist, the People's Choice Award, and the International Achievement Award.
-Two other singles from the album were released: "Perfect Places" and a remix of "Homemade Dynamite" featuring Khalid, Post Malone and SZA.
+Melodrama explores heartbreak and messy feelings of late adolescence, evoked by a breakup.
+It received widespread critical acclaim for the emotional weight of Lorde's songwriting and Antonoff's pop production styles; Metacritic placed it second on their list of the best albums of 2017 based on publications' year-end lists, behind Kendrick Lamar's Damn.
+Melodrama was nominated for Album of the Year at the 60th Annual Grammy Awards.
+At the 2017 New Zealand Music Awards, the album won Album of the Year, "Green Light" won Single of the Year, and Lorde won Best Solo Artist, Best Pop Artist, the People's Choice Award and the International Achievement Award.

-To promote Melodrama, Lorde embarked on an international concert tour, the first leg of which took place in Europe in late 2017, featuring Khalid as the supporting act.
-She later announced the North American leg, held in March 2018, with Run the Jewels, Mitski and Tove Styrke as opening acts.
-A political controversy occurred in December 2017 when Lorde cancelled her scheduled June 2018 concert in Israel following an online campaign by Palestinian solidarity activists supporting the Boycott, Divestment and Sanctions (BDS) campaign.
-While Lorde did not explicitly indicate her reasons for the cancellation, she admitted that she had been unaware of the political turmoil there and "the right decision at this time is to cancel".
-Pro-Palestine groups welcomed her decision, while pro-Israel groups were critical of the cancellation.
+Lorde co-wrote and provided background vocals for American indie pop band Bleachers's song "Don't Take the Money", released in March 2017.
+To promote Melodrama, she embarked on the Melodrama World Tour (2017–2018), with Khalid, Run the Jewels, Mitski, and Tove Styrke as opening acts.
+In December 2017, Lorde cancelled her scheduled June 2018 concert in Israel, following an online campaign by Palestinian solidarity activists supporting the Boycott, Divestment and Sanctions campaign.
+While Lorde did not explicitly indicate her reasons for the cancellation, she said that she had been unaware of the political turmoil there.
+The decision was welcomed by pro-Palestine groups and criticised by pro-Israel groups.
 Billboard included Lorde on their 2017 edition of 21 Under 21, while Forbes included her in their 30 Under 30 Asia list.

-2020–2023: Solar Power and Te Ao Mārama
+2020–2023: Solar Power

-Lorde revealed on 20 May 2020 that she started working on her third studio album with Jack Antonoff following the death of her dog Pearl.
+Lorde revealed on 20 May 2020 that she started working on her third studio album with Antonoff following the death of her dog.
 In November 2020, she announced the release of Going South, a book documenting her January 2019 visit to Antarctica with photos taken by photographer Harriet Were.